 Chemistry of its smell

 Want to learn a bit more about the plant and its unique smell?
 Check out this great video we helped create:

 We shared the 2016 plant's life cycle via a live webcam, which has now ended.
 In addition to this video from the morning it started opening, August 2, 2016, you can find all the live webcam videos on our YouTube channel.
 If you visited, find your date and see yourself with the corpse flower!

 Photo of 2013 corpse flower bloom:

-The U.S. Botanic Garden last displayed a corpse flower bloom in 2013.
+The U.S. Botanic Garden previously displayed a corpse flower bloom in 2016 and 2013.
 More than 130,000 people came to see the plant in person, and more than 650,000 viewers accessed the live webstream.